pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

 - Specify `aws-load-balancer-controller:> enabled: true` to install an AWS load balance -controller for your deployment.
 - Specify your EKS cluster name in the `clusterName: <YOUR_EKS_CLUSTER_NAME>` parameter.
 - Specify the region of your EKS cluster name in the `region: <YOUR_EKS_CLUSTER_REGION>` parameter.
 Resources created by the ALB Ingress controller will be prefixed with this string.
-- Specify the the AWS VPC ID of your EKS cluster name in the `VpcID: <YOUR_EKS_CLUSTER_VPC_ID>` parameter.
+- Specify the the AWS VPC ID of your EKS cluster name in the `vpcId: <YOUR_EKS_CLUSTER_VPC_ID>` parameter.
 You must enter your VPC ID here if ec2metadata is unavailable from the controller pod.
 - Uncomment and specify the Amazon EKS Amazon ECR image repository in the `image.repository`: <Amazon EKS Amazon ECR image repository> parameter.
 This is required for AWS GovCloud deployments
 - Specify the complete required annotation to the role that you associate with the primary IAM user who is responsible for your EKS deployment in the `serviceAccount.annotations.eks.amazonaws.com/role-arn: <YOUR_IAM_ROLE_ARN>` parameter.